robinlioret/cv-en/docs/gists/index.md

-Here, I share my though about some opics that I find important or relevant regarding working in computer science.
+Here, I share my though about some topics that I find important or relevant regarding working in computer science.